Navid200/xDrip/docs/Nightscout/FullDisk.md

 1- Create a new instance.
 Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
 You can leave it at 10GB for the recovery machine.
+2- Use SSH to connect to the new machine.
+This is very important.
+Please don't skip this step.
+3-